 Annotation, which means “to add notes,” is one of the key skills of active reading.
 By reading with a pen, pencil, or highlighter in hand, the reader can pause to mark important information, reflect on ideas, and monitor his or her understanding.
 This unit covers how to annotate different types of texts.
 It also covers how to make sense of visual aids, a common feature of many texts.
 Click on one of the areas below to learn more.

-- Annotating: Creating an Annotating System: Annotating while you read is the most fundamental technique of a active reading.
+- Creating an Annotation System: Annotating while you read is the most fundamental technique of active reading.
 Learn how to annotate a text by watching this video.

 - Annotating an Essay or Book: Learn what to look for when annotating an essay or book.